-- 50% : twice-weekly problem-sets, which take the form of worksheets completed cooperatively during in-person class meetings (was 40%) - You must complete these worksheets in class.
+- 50% : twice-weekly problem-sets, which take the form of worksheets completed cooperatively during in-person class meetings - You must complete these worksheets in class.
 You must participate fully with your workgroup in our class meetings.
 Because it is likely that on any given day, a few people may have personal reasons for missing class, we will offer Zoom-based make-up sessions on Friday afternoons (or possibly during the weekend), with details tbd.
 If you must miss a class, write to me in advance, and then plan to be available that Friday afternoon (or weekend by consensus) for a Zoom-based make-up session.
-Each person should only use this option a couple of times this term, for good reason (whose details you need not disclose to me), not routinely. - 25% : completing reading/video assignments and answering online questions (was 20%) - 0% : occasional short closed-book quizzes at start of class, to demonstrate that you know how to solve (on your own) worksheet problems from previous weeks' class meetings (was 15%) - 25% : final exam, during registrar's scheduled exam period - In addition, you can earn up to 5% extra credit.
+Each person should only use this option a couple of times this term, for good reason (whose details you need not disclose to me), not routinely. - 25% : completing reading/video assignments and answering online questions - 25% : final exam, during registrar's scheduled exam period - In addition, you can earn up to 5% extra credit.
 There are several optional chapters you can read for extra credit, and many worksheet assignments will include some extra-credit problems.
 I may also try to organize a few extra-credit hands-on exercises for anyone who wishes to join me.
 (One small-group hands-on example could be using whisk brooms to steer bowling balls around a curved path marked out on a parking lot, to feel Newton's laws in action.) - A total score of 90% or more will earn you a letter grade no lower than A-minus.
 A total score of 80% or more will earn a letter grade no lower than B. If your total score 100% or more (which is feasible if you do very well and also do some extra-credit work), you can earn an A+. - The grading system strives to reward consistent weekly effort, rather than your ability to do well on timed exams. - Each week, you have to read the textbook, watch videos, come to class, and cooperatively solve (in-class) worksheet problems.
 In exchange, you largely avoid the stress of cramming for exams. - This is a physics course that you can do very well in even if you generally find physics to be a challenging topic. - Or if you have found physics to be easy in the past, this course's emphasis on problem-solving should deepen your understanding.